Enchanted Artifacts Of The Gods

 Together the goats and chariot give Thor the ability to travel far and wide through the Nine Realms and great speed with which to outmaneuver his enemies.

 Poetry and wisdom are closely related in the world of the gods.
-Though not an artifact, the sweet mead of poetry was made from the blood of Kvasir.
+Though not an artifact, the blood of Kvasir was used to create the sweet mead of poetry.
 The wisest man in all creation who could answer any question and recite any poem.

 The murderous dwarfs Fjalar and Galar slew him and drained his blood to make a brew that would confer upon them Kvasir’s knowledge and inspirational words.